goreleaser/goreleaser/docs/160-artifactory.md

 artifactories:
   # You can have multiple Artifactory instances.
   -
+    # Unique name of your artifactory instance.
+Used to identify the instance
+    name: production
     # URL of your Artifactory instance + path to deploy to
     target: http://artifacts.company.com:8081/artifactory/example-repo-local/{{ .ProjectName }}/{{ .Version }}/{{ .Os }}/{{ .Arch }}{{ if .Arm }}{{ .Arm }}{{ end }}
     # User that will be used for the deployment